sane/sane/README.md

 # Sails-Ember Starter Kit

 ##Overview
-Sails-Ember Starter Kit is meant to get you started with rapid Web App prototyping and development.
+Sails-Ember Starter Kit will help you started with rapid Web App prototyping and development.
 It includes, what are in our opinion the best tools for backend and frontend development.
-They are supposed to save you immense time, make development smoother and deliver the best results that work great across multiple devices.
+They will save you an immense amount of time, make development smoother and deliver the best results that work optimally across multiple devices.

 So what exactly does this kit include?

-* A sane folder structure so you can develop Server and client seperately, but they integrate smoothly
+* A sensible folder structure so you can develop Server and client seperately, but they integrate smoothly
-* A [SailsJS Vagrant Box](https://github.com/Globegitter/vagrant-sailsjs) coming with [forever](https://github.com/nodejitsu/forever), MongoDB, MySQL and Redis all set-up to just work.
+* A [SailsJS Vagrant Box](https://github.com/Globegitter/vagrant-sailsjs) coming with [forever](https://github.com/nodejitsu/forever), MongoDB, MySQL and Redis all set-up to work properly.
 * Using [ember-cli](https://github.com/stefanpenner/ember-cli) in the `client` folder, already set-up, using the latest 0.0.41 dev version (See https://github.com/stefanpenner/ember-cli#working-with-master).
-In addition we are already including sass and foundation to get started quicker with frontend styling.
+In addition we are already including sass and foundation to get started more quickly with frontend styling.

-To find out a bit more about the background and how they work together, you can take a look at my talk:
+To find out more about Sails and Ember and how they work together, you can take a look at my talk:
 [http://talks.artificial.io/sailing-with-ember/
 ](http://talks.artificial.io/sailing-with-ember/)